AliusLeeOuO/union-system/README.md

 A union system using vue3-ts and go-fiber.

-Using MySQL and Redis to store data.
+Using PostgreSQL and Redis to store data.

 ## Features